-Even though Houston is known for its heat, the city can also experience winter weather and cold temperatures periodically.
-Icy conditions and wind chills are just a few of the concerns that can happen during our winter months.
+Although Houston is known for its heat and humidity, the city can periodically experience winter weather and below-freezing (under 32° fahrenheit) temperatures.
+Icy conditions and wind chills are just a few of the concerns that can occur during winter months.

 Freeze Warning vs. Watch

 Freeze Warning: Take Action!
-When temperatures are forecasted to go below 32°F for a long period of time, NWS issues a freeze warning.
-This temperature threshold kills some types of commercial crops and residential plants.
+The NWS will issue a freeze warning if there are significant, widespread freezing temperatures expected.
+This temperature will kill some types of commercial crops and residential plants.

 Frost Advisory: Be Aware: A frost advisory means areas of frost are expected or occurring, posing a threat to sensitive vegetation.